$E_n$-cell attachments and a local-to-global principle for homological stability: Topological chiral homology and completions of partial algebras

 by multiplying with the homology class of $a$ using the ring structure on $H_*(A)$ induced by the $\cdt$-algebra structure.
-This map depends on the choice of generator of $H_0(A(\bc_0))$, which is unique up to a choice of sign.
+If $n \geq 2$, the ring structure is commutative, and the map $t_{\bc_0}$ is uniquely determined by the choice of augmentation.
 The singular chains on a $C$-charged $\cdt$-algebra $X$ in spaces are a $C$-charged $\cdt$-algebra in chain complexes, so this definition also gives us a stabilization map on the homology of $X$.

 We now define homological stability when $C = \bN_0^d$, whose elements we denote by $\bk$.
-We let $\be_i$ denote the basis vector $(0,\ldots,0,1,0,\ldots,0)$ (1 is in the $i$th position) and call $t_i := t_{\be_i}$ a \emph{basic stabilization map}.
+We let $\be_i$ denote the basis vector $(0,\ldots,0,1,0,\ldots,0)$ (1 is in the $i$th position) and call $t_i \coloneqq t_{\be_i}$ a \emph{basic stabilization map}.

-\begin{definition} A map of chain complex or spaces $f:X \to Y$ is a called an $N$-equivalence if $f$ induces an isomorphism on homology groups $H_*$ for $* \leq N-1$ and a surjection for $* \leq N$.
+\begin{definition} A map $f\colon X \to Y$ of chain complexes, simplicial sets, or spaces is a called an $N$-equivalence if the relative homology group $H_*(Y,X)$ vanishes for $* \leq N$.
+Equivalently $f$ induces an isomorphism on homology groups $H_*$ for $* \leq N-1$ and a surjection for $* \leq N$. \end{definition}